JonathanGarro/RC-Deploy/README.md

 - Automatically fetches and stores surge alert data from the IFRC API
 - Handles pagination and updates to existing records
+- Manual trigger button in the admin interface to fetch surge alerts on demand
 - User profiles with preferences:
   - Language abilities
   - Regional preferences